george24601/notes/java/spring/transaction.md

+UnexpectedRollbackException: when part of the txn needs to roll back beause of exception, but you swallowed the exception and the code reachs the Transactional node

 Transaction boundaries are only created when properly annotated (see above) methods are called through a Spring proxy.
 This means that you need to call your annotated method directly through an @Autowired bean or the transaction will never start.
 If you call a method on an @Autowired bean that isn’t annotated which itself calls a public method that is annotated YOUR ANNOTATION IS IGNORED.
 This is because Spring AOP is only checking annotations when it first enters the @Autowired code.

 Never blindly trust that your @Transactional annotations are actually creating transaction boundaries.
 When in doubt test whether a transaction really is active (see below)